All the Best Places to visit in Donegal

 The stupendous cliffs at the Slieve League, stunning wild vistas and surfing beaches, pastoral landscapes strewn with rocks, and let’s not forget the mountains from Muckriss to snowcapped Errigal.

-This top things to do Donegal is just a taste of what Donegal offers, you could spend a lifetime exploring the area
+These top things to do Donegal are just a taste of what Donegal offers, you could spend a lifetime exploring the area

 1 St. John’s Point